Teaching Intern Program

 Completed applications must be returned to the Summer School and postmarked no later than January 21, 2015.

 Summer School 2015 begins on Sunday, July 5th, and ends Saturday, August 8th, with Interns arriving a week early on June 29th for orientation.
-The Intern stipend for the 2014 session was $3,195 plus room and board.
+The Intern stipend for the 2015 session is $3,195 plus room and board.